 Key Features of iOS System Repair Software:

-- No Data Loss: Fixes iOS issues like iPhone stuck on update requested, iOS update paused... without erasing your data.
+- Standard Mode for Stuck Updates: Helps with iOS issues like iPhone stuck on update requested, iOS update paused, and failed update screens.

-- Bypasses iTunes Limitations: Works when iTunes fails to recognize your device or gets stuck during an update or restore.
+- Apple Tool Alternative: Useful when Finder, Apple Devices, or iTunes fails to recognize your device or gets stuck during an update or restore.

-- Wide Compatibility: Supports all iPhone models and iOS versions, including the latest iOS 18/26.
+- Wide Compatibility: Supports many iPhone models and iOS versions, including the latest iOS 27.

 - Update iOS Automatically: It can update your iOS to the latest iOS version while fixing the iPhone update stuck issue.